CounterHack/mandrake/README.md

   "success": true,
 ```

-Maybe you're okay with looking through 3209 instructions, but I sure don't
+> Maybe you're okay with looking through 3209 instructions, but I sure don't
-want to!
+> want to!

 The best you can do is probably to turn off ASLR, then filter down to simply
 the binary you want to see.
 Here's how I do that:

-To do that, ensure your binary is compiled with `--no-pie`, then turn off ASLR,
+Ensure your binary is compiled with `--no-pie`, then turn off ASLR,
 execute it, and have a look at the starting address:

 ```